Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Jet Substructure Extraction

 In order to find the leading and subleading subjets, we use SoftDrop~\cite{softdrop} / mMDT~\cite{mmdt} to decluster the jet's branching history, until the transverse momenta of the subjets fulfill the SoftDrop condition:

-where $\theta$ represents the relative distance in jet resolution parameter between the two subjets.
-The settings of SoftDrop used for this analysis were $z_{cut} = 0.1$ and $\beta = 0$~\cite{kauder, marzani, 2018-splitting}.
+where $\theta$ represents the relative distance in the jet resolution parameter between the two subjets.
+The settings of SoftDrop used for this analysis were $z_\text{cut} = 0.1$ and $\beta = 0$~\cite{kauder, marzani, 2018-splitting}.

 The procedure for extracting the topics is the same as for jet mass.
-The extracted topics' splitting functions, along with the MC truth quark and gluon splitting functions, are shown in Fig. \ref{fig:jet-zg} for both proton-proton and heavy-ion samples.
-It appears that the topics match the MC truth labels extremely well for the proton-proton jet splitting fraction, at least well within the uncertainties.
-For the heavy-ion sample, while the matching between the topics and the MC truth labels are still very good, there are some bins where the gluon ``truth'' value is slightly beyond the topic 2 jet splitting fraction's error bounds.
+The quark and gluon splitting functions extracted from topics and from the MC definition are shown in Fig.~\ref{fig:jet-zg} for both proton-proton and heavy-ion samples.
+In this case, the topics agree semi-quantitatively with the MC definition in both proton-proton and heavy-ion samples, and in their ratio Fig.~\ref{fig:mod-zg}.
+The better agreement between the topics and MC definition in this observable compared to others shown in this Section may be due to the comparatively weak dependence on the quark and gluon fractions.

-The modification plot, measuring the ratio between the PbPb and pp $z_g$ values, appears to capture the ``true'' ratio well for $z_g<0.3$, where the error bounds of topic 1 and topic 2 appear to contain the quark and gluon ``truth'' values, respectively.
-Likely, this is as a result of higher statistics in these bins, compared to larger $z_g$ values.
-Nonetheless, the modification ratio of topic 1 appears to overestimate the ``truth'' at lower $z_g$ and underestimate at higher $z_g$, while topic 2 appears to underestimate then overestimate.